guilhermesad/rspotify/README.md

 For instance, suppose you want your app to create playlists for the user based on his taste, or to add a feature that syncs user's playlists with some external app.

-If so, add the following lines to your application (Remember to [get your credentials](https://developer.spotify.com/my-applications))
+If so, add the following to your application (Remember to [get your credentials](https://developer.spotify.com/my-applications))

 ```ruby
 # config/application.rb